Materials-Science-Software-Consortium/phase0_manual_rtd/advanced_electronic_structure/advanced_electronic_structure.rst

  **参考文献**

 ..
 [Otani06] M\.
 Otani and O. Sugino, “First-principles calculations of charged surfaces and interfaces: A plane-wave nonrepeated slab approach”, Physical Review B **73**, 115407 (2006).
 ..
-[Hamada09] Hamada, M. Otani, O. Sugino and Y. Morikawa, “Green’s function method for elimination of the spurious multipole interaction in the surface/interface slab model”, Physical Review B **80**, 165411 (2009).
+[Hamada09] I\.
+Hamada, M. Otani, O. Sugino and Y. Morikawa, “Green’s function method for elimination of the spurious multipole interaction in the surface/interface slab model”, Physical Review B **80**, 165411 (2009).

 ライセンス
 ~~~~~~~~~~~~~~~~~~~~